coilhq/mucoa/README.md

   * `10` additional units for first time deposit on liquidity

 ## Transfer (Clearing)
+When a payment is made in a real-time payments system like Mojaloop, the DFSP who is the custodian of the beneficiary’s account (the creditor DFSP) agrees to credit the beneficiary with the funds immediately.
+But the creditor DFSP has not yet received the funds from the DFSP who is the custodian of the debtor’s account: all that has happened so far is that the debtor DFSP has incurred an obligation to reimburse the creditor DFSP, and that obligation has been recorded in the Mojaloop Scheme.

 Participant A (Payer) would like to transfer funds to participant B (Payee, these are linked transfers i.e. they succeed or fail together as a transaction).
 At this time the Payer participant A has liquidity of `100` units liquidity.
 Participant A would like to transfer `100` units to Participant B. The liquidity from A to B is immediately available to B, however, the settlement reservation and commit is a separate action that is between A to Scheme and B from Scheme.

-### Accounts
+### Entities
+The following entities are present for a participant transferring liquidity to another participant.
 * **Liquidity** - Account recording the liquidity available for the participant
 * **Clearing** - Existing or on demand account to record the clearing from A to B
 * **Fee** - Account recording fees charged by the Scheme for the transfer

 ### Events
 A transfer of units is made between two participants of the Scheme (Payer/Payee).
-In the 1st example, the transfer will be from Participant A to Participant B.
+In the 1st example, the transfer will be from Participant A *(Payer)* to Participant B *(Payee)*.
 It is important for Participant A _(Payer)_ to have enough available units to cover Fee charges as part of the transfer.
 The scheme is notified of the transfer.

+#### Linked Events
+Linked events are events that need to succeed or fail together.
+When a fee and clearing transfer is linked, it ensures that a fee charge does not occur in the event of a transfer failing.
+Linked events are applicable to accounts and transfers.

 #### Scheme Change Fees on Transfer of Liquidity:
-The Scheme charges a `10` unit Fee for the Transfer from A to B. The Payer (Participant A) is liable for the charges.
+The Scheme charges a `10` unit Fee for the Transfer from A to B. Participant A *(Payer)* is liable for the charges.

 ```
 DR Participant A Liquidity                       10
     CR Participant A Fees                               10
 ```
-At this point, the Participant A CR liquidity balance is `90` units.
+At this point, the Participant A CR liquidity balance is `90` units *(keeping in mind the Fee charge and transfer is chained)*.

 #### Participant A Transfer Units to Participant B (Payer to Payee Direct):
 Scheme allows for direct liquidity to Payee.